AndrewHumphries/Bloccit/notes.md

 Models are the classes in the application that we want to persist.
 So, for a reddit-style blog, you'll need Post and Comment classes.

 Models save and retrieve data from the database.
 So, a model usually represents a table in the database.
-A post model is going to be tied to a post table in the database that includes things like the post's title & body.
+A post model is going to be tied to a posts table in the database that includes things like the post's title & body.
 Models determine what information gets in/out of the database.

 Controllers should only handle requests – all of the 'business logic' should be in the models.